cenzwong/FYP-Jetson-Pytorch/README.md

 Headless mode, unsuccessful with opening the juptyer notebook on http://192.168.55.1:8888/. but able to access it though ssh(22), Reflash the image again and skip the booting with monitor and directly using USB device mode.
+The whole setup is like a broswer using JupyterLab which is quite smart to do that.

 The image inside the Deep Learning Course is different with the Jetson Nano Developer Kit SD Card Image.
 [NVIDIA DLI Jetson Nano SD Card Image](https://developer.download.nvidia.com/training/nano/dlinano_v1-0-0_image_20GB.zip) ==> dlinano_v1-0-0_image_20GB.zip